Extras cover in private health insurance

 Looking for an award-winning product or to switch providers or brands?
 Canstar rates products based on price and features in our Star Ratings and Awards.
 Our expert Research team shares insights about which products offer 5-Star value and which providers offer outstanding value overall.
 We also reveal which providers have the most satisfied customers in our dedicated Customer Satisfaction Awards.

-Health Insurance Star Ratings and Awards
+Health Insurance Awards

 About our finance experts